-What Are Data Centers and Why Do They Matter?
+What Are Data Centers and Why Do They Matter with Public Cloud Computing?
 (Part 3 of 3)

 These data center networks have many things in common with oil.
 The most important characteristic of oil has been availability.
 Reduced availability drove up prices, and no availability created disasters.
 It has become obvious in the aftermath of natural disasters that lack of oil is the greatest risk to the ongoing operation of municipalities and nations.

-Today, the same can be said of information.
+Today, the same can be said of cloud data.

 Mitigating risk, maintaining availability

-Over the next five years, the profile, topology and purpose of the data center tiers standard will change dramatically, driven by the digital world and the use of emerging technologies.
-Between 2013 and the end of 2014, $1 billion of new venture capital funding went into the Internet of Things (IoT), and in 2014, more than $40 billion was spent by enterprises on designing, implementing and operating the IoT (see “Drive Digital Business Using Insights From Symposium's Analyst Keynote” for more details).
-At the same time, there will be an increase in investment around the Nexus of Forces (cloud, social, mobile and information) as many businesses focus on growth and new opportunities,” according to Gartner’s report, “How to Select the Correct Data Center Option for the Digital World,” published on October 8, 2015.
+Over the next five years, the profile, topology and purpose of the data center design standards will change dramatically, driven by the digital world and the use of emerging technologies.
+Between 2013 and the end of 2014, $1 billion of new venture capital funding went into the Internet of Things (IoT), and in 2014, more than $40 billion was spent by enterprises on designing, implementing and operating the IoT.
+At the same time, there will be an increase in investment around the Nexus of Forces (cloud infrastructure, social, mobile and cloud data) as many businesses focus on growth and new opportunities,” according to Gartner’s October 2015 report, “How to Select the Correct Data Center Option for the Digital World.”